kubescape/sneeffer/README.md

 There are software packages which are not loaded by default inside the container when it is ran.
 Their load can be depending of software configuration, API call, time from start and etc. Sneeffer can only detect behavior which it saw happening thus will only mark vulnerabilities as "relevant" if it saw happening.
 In case a dynamic load happened during the observation period, it will detected and its vulnerablities marked as relevant.

-To optimize results, we suggest running tests on the workload during to observation period.
+To optimize results, we suggest running tests on the workload during the observation period.
 The bigger the test coverage the more precise the results will be.

 ## Interpreted languages